eleni-b/biodiversity_auctions/README.md

 ## Usage

 The experimental code, generating valuations for land items, costs as well as implementing and evaluating the auction algorithm on different value function models is contained entirely within run_all.py.
-To invoke the script, select a random seed on choice and run:
+To invoke the script, select a random seed on choice and simply run:

 `python run_all.py <random seed>`